 It’s usually hard to put your digit on the defining moment.
 That simple point when the irritation gauge shifts gently into the red and suddenly they make your skin crawl.
 With Simon it was so obvious.
 Clear as the proverbial bell.

-I’d had an excruciating day at work, the commute had been even more depressing than usual and I’d stood for 15 minutes in Coles watching some innumerate fool attempting to pay for their weekly shop in coppers.
+I’d had an excruciating day at work, the commute had been even more depressing than usual and I’d stood for 15 minutes in Coles watching some innumerate fool attempting to pay for their weekly shop in 5 cent pieces.

 I pushed through the door, picking up the junk mail and dumping my bags in the hall in the usual spot.
 The relief of being home was palpable, the desire for tea and something to munch on, strong.
 I kicked off my shoes and went into the kitchen.